Installing ONLYOFFICE Workspace Community using the provided script

 bash workspace-install.sh -h

-To learn more on how to use all the available script parameters, please refer to this article.
+"For further information on the available script parameters, refer to this article.

-Once the installation is finished, you can check ONLYOFFICE Workspace Community for correct work.
+Once the installation is finished, you can verify that ONLYOFFICE Workspace Community is running correctly.
 Open a browser and enter the local network computer IP address (please do not use either localhost or 127.0.0.1 network address for the same computer where you have ONLYOFFICE Workspace Community installed, use its IP address in the local network instead) in the browser address bar.
-ONLYOFFICE Workspace Community must be up and running, indicating the successful installation.
+ONLYOFFICE Workspace Community should be up and running, confirming that the installation was successful.